Jordan to rejoin Surrey as Salt signs for Lancs

-Chris Jordan and Phil Salt: Jordan to return to Surrey as Salt agrees Lancashire move
+Chris Jordan and Phil Salt: Surrey & Lancashire to sign Sussex pair for 2022

 Last updated on .From the section Cricket